-When you post a job on the NYS Job Bank we can provide you with documentation to verify the posting for your Office of Federal Contract Compliance Programs (OFCCP) and Equal Employment Opportunity (EEO) needs.
-Whether your jobs automatically download to the NYS Job Bank from your company website through ‘indexing’ or you post them individually, this service will provide you with the documentation you need at no cost.
+When you post a job on NYTalent or the NYS Job Bank we can provide you with documentation to verify the posting for your Office of Federal Contract Compliance Programs (OFCCP) and Equal Employment Opportunity (EEO) needs.
+Whether your jobs automatically download to the NYS Job Bank from your company website through ‘indexing’ or you post them individually to NYTalent or the NYS Job Bank, this service will provide the documentation you need at no cost.
 For more information or to request documentation please contact the NYS Job Bank at NYSJobbank@labor.ny.gov

 The Federal Bonding Program provides fidelity bond insurance coverage for businesses that hire high-risk jobseekers.
 This includes: